AidanJReid/Milestone-Project2/README.md

 ### Existing features

 ##### Navbar
-- A bootswatch (based on Bootstrap 4.3.1) theme was used for navbar styling.
+- A **bootswatch theme** (based on Bootstrap 4.3.1) was used for navbar styling.
-- Sticky navbar which makes navigation better for the user, especially on mobile.
+- **Sticky navbar** which makes navigation better for the user, especially on mobile.
 - Containing navigation items from left to right:
-  *  Home - Links back to the top of the page.
+  *  **Home** - Links back to the top of the page.
-  *  Summary - Links to the Summary section of the page.
+  *  **Summary** - Links to the Summary section of the page.
-  *  Resources - Links to the Additional Resources section of the page.
+  *  **Resources** - Links to the Additional Resources section of the page.
-  *  Reset Charts - Allows user to reset the selections made in charts where they have clicked either through the menu dropdown, a segment of pie chart or bar chart.
+  *  **Reset Charts** - Allows user to reset the selections made in charts where they have clicked either through the menu dropdown, a segment of pie chart or bar chart.

 ##### Accordion/Read More